rsksmart/rsk-cli/README.md

   💾 Wallet saved securely at /path/to/package/rootstock-wallet.json
   ```

-- Example output when listing all saved wallet:
+- Example output when listing all saved wallets:

   ```
   📜 Saved wallets (2):